 They like to control others through money, and they might take your name off bank accounts or try to get you to sign your house over to them.

 They may not be in employment, so depending on your money, they might actually say.
 “I don’t see why I need to get a job.”

-If they promise you a nice hotel, for weeks, then don’t deliver because they’ve spent money elsewhere, you’ll get the “I didn’t promise that.”
+If they promise you a nice hotel for weeks, then don’t deliver because they’ve spent money elsewhere, you’ll get the “I didn’t promise that.”

 So they gaslight you with money.

-They will sabotage, when you’re trying to regain control of your finance, they might create situations so you can not work.
-Or if you do work they may want that money.
+They will sabotage.
+When you’re trying to regain control of your finance, they might create situations so you can not work.
+Or if you do work, they may want that money.

 If you’re still with the narcissist and looking to leave, or if you’ve left, they might still have control of the finances, or you might be left with debt.
-So you need to protect your accounts, make sure you set new accounts up in your name only, so they can not get access.
+So you need to protect your accounts.
+Make sure you set new accounts up in your name only, so they can not get access.

-Believe you deserve better.
-Because you do.
+Believe you deserve better because you do.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.